TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/max.md

 ## Purpose

-The formula will calculate the result with the maximum value in a set of selected columns.
+The formula calculates the result with the maximum value in a set of selected columns.

 This formula can only reference mark aspects.